markh-de/KiVar/README.md

 They do _not_ declare additional choices, but can **only refer** to aspect choices declared in Base Choice Expressions.

-Each Choice Identifier used in an ACE must therefore be declared in a dedicated ACE, even if no change of the component value or attributes is required (***TODO*** link to CI declaration w/o definition).
+Each Choice Identifier used in an ACE must therefore be declared in a BCE, even if no change of the component value or attributes is required (***TODO*** link to CI declaration w/o definition).

 Also, ACEs do not support specifying properties, as they do not refer to the component itself, but to dedicated fields within it.

 ###### Typical Use

-> TODO assign field content, mfr, mpn ...
+ACEs are used to assign custom field values, such as a manufacturer name or a manufacturer product number (MPN) to be used in the bill of materials.
+However, ACEs can also be used for other information, such as a choice-dependent device address.
+That information can then be made visible in the schematic for informational purposes.
+This can be used to automatically streamline schematic documentation.

 ###### Examples